Keeping your child safe is our priority during their day in school.

 Children are taught how to keep safe in and out of school through lots of different ways.
 The police and fire service visit school regularly to give educational talks.
 E-safety and cyber-bullying is covered as part of the PHSE/Computing curriculum.

 Wybunbury Delves works in partnership with the NSPCC who visit school to talk to the children about 'Speaking Out, Staying Safe' and parent workshops are offered too.
 Anti Bullying Week and other similar initiatives are ran throughout the year at school.
+For this year's Anti Bullying Week, we came dressed to school in odd socks to celebrate our differences and we read books about gender stereotypes, accepting ourselves, all families are different and celebrating our uniqueness.

 Celebrating Differences and our work with Stonewall